fmtr/hct/README.md

     )
 ```

-For a full walkthrough of configuring the cookbook entity, see Example below.
+For a full walk-through of configuring the cookbook entity, see the [Walkthrough Example](#example-walkthrough) below.

 ## Do I Need This?
 Can't I Do this with Native Tasmota?